ralgar/ralgar.dev/README.md

 ### Local build (for development/testing)

+1. Clone the repo recursively (we need to pull the theme as well)
 1. [Install Hugo](https://gohugo.io/installation/)
 1. Invoke `hugo serve` to start the dev server
 1. Go to http://localhost:1313 in your browser to view the site